gin-gonic/gin/README.md

 			// simulate a long task with time.Sleep().
 5 seconds
 			time.Sleep(5 * time.Second)

-			// note than you are using the copied context "c_cp", IMPORTANT log.Println("Done! in path " + cCp.Request.URL.Path)
+			// note that you are using the copied context "cCp", IMPORTANT log.Println("Done! in path " + cCp.Request.URL.Path)
 		}()
 	})